Endmor/Juno-Weather.com-version/README.md

 work out how to add days under the 3 day forecast

+update the settings skin to work with the changes

 to get it working go to weather.com and copy the location code from the url into @Settings/Variables.inc